Haoyu-Xie/PRCL/README.md

 ```
 run ./script/batch_train.sh
 ```
+We provide 662 labels for VOC and 150 labels for CityScapes, the seed in our experiments is 3407.
+You can change the label rate and seed as you like, remember to change the corresponding config files and data_split directory.
 ## Hyper-parameters
 All hyper-parameters used in the code are shown below:
 |Name        | Discription  |  Value |